resthub/resthub.org/backbone-stack.rst

        "!globalParams":"globalFiredParams"
    },

-Please not that it is mandatory to prefix your global events with ``!`` to differenciate them from DOM events.
+Please note that it is mandatory to prefix your global events with ``!`` to differenciate them from DOM events.
 You will always have to use the ``!`` prefix to reference events later (see :ref:`pubsub-usage` for samples).

 With this mechanism, PubSub subscribings are automatically declared on View construction, as DOM Events : **You don't have to call PubSub.on on these declared events**.
 In the same way, PubSub subscribings for this View are automatically removed during a Backbone ``dispose()`` method call : **You don't have either to call PubSub.off on these declared events**.

-Obviously, this is still possible for you to explicitely call ``on`` and ``off`` in your view on other global events that you don't want to or you can't declare on events hash (e.g. for more dynamic needs).
-But don't forget to bind this when declaring subscription:
+Obviously, it is still possible for you to explicitely call ``on`` and ``off`` in your view on other global events that you don't want to or you can't declare on events hash (e.g. for more dynamic needs).
+But don't forget to bind ``this` when declaring subscription:

 .. code-block:: javascript